You need to formulate a clinical question.

 Keep in mind that it is not always possible to define a comparison or outcome for a PICO analysis.

-While PICO is a useful way to think about your topic it is not necessary to use all its elements when searching.
+It is not necessary to use all the PICO elements when searching.
 Start with just two, for example Population and Intervention, or Population and Outcome, then add other elements if you need to narrow your results further,

 Next you have to identify search terms.
 Think of synonyms and alternative ways of describing your topic.
 Eg. for cancer consider tumour, malignancies, carcinoma or neoplasm.

-Opposites can also be useful - for nutrition consider malnutrution.
+Opposites can also be useful - for nutrition consider malnutrition.

 Databases use subject terms such as MeSH to identify articles.
 For information on how to identify these, see the Choosing Search Terms tab.